zaoyang/30-days-of-web-development/day-21/day-21.cq.md

 If this felt like a detour ↪️, it's because it was.
 Why we made this detour will be more apparent tomorrow when we look at deciphering Web Developer job postings.

 [^whyreact]: https://reactjs.org/blog/2013/06/05/why-react.html
-[^sirmixalot]: If you don't instantly recognize these lyrics, you need to attend more wedding parties, or catch up on the best of the [90s music](https://en.wikipedia.org/wiki/Baby_Got_Back).
 [^analogy]: It's an analogy, so it's not a 1:1 comparison.
 In other words, take it with a grain of salt 🧂.